Tiny-Foxes/Aozora-Tori-Assets/README.md

-# Aozora Tori's Alpha Noteskins
+# Aozora Tori's Asset Repository
-A noteskin series for Project Outfox.
+A series of assets made for Project Outfox.

-The sequel and expansion to the first Alpha noteskin (under my old alias, SkyBlader07).
-Comes in alpha-arrows (global) and alpha-kbx (kbx).
+// Coming Soon //
+### Aozora-Note
+A visual refresh of Alpha that literally, aims to take some sharpness away and simplify graphics (maybe) for a friendly look.

 ### Installation